 A: If you have any questions about parking on campus, please email firstname.lastname@example.org.Back To Top

 A: The four-year plan is a program designed for students to receive career guidance each year at Flagler.
-Please visit the Career Development Center on the 2nd floor of the Alumni House or learn more online at www.flagler.edu/careerdevelopment.
+Please visit the Career Development Center at the Alumni House or learn more online at www.flagler.edu/careerdevelopment.

 Q: Who should I see about my resume?

 A: Anyone in the Career Development Center is available to meet with students one-on-one or in a group setting to discuss resume building.
-Please visit the Career Development Center on the 2nd floor of the Alumni House, or email firstname.lastname@example.org, or schedule an appointment directly on flagler.joinhandshake.com.
-You can find resume examples for any major at www.flagler.edu/careerdevelopment.
+Please visit the Career Development Center at the Alumni House or learn more online at www.flagler.edu/careerdevelopment.

-Q: Who do I see about getting an internship?
+Q: Who do I see about finding a job or an internship?

-A: The CDC helps students research potential internships both on and off-campus.
-We work with academic departments and major-specific intern coordinators if students are seeking credit for their experience.
-Please visit the CDC on the 2nd Floor of the Alumni House or learn more online at www.flagler.edu/careerdevelopment.
-To explore internship or job opportunities, visit flagler.joinhandshake.com.Back To Top
+A: The CDC helps students research potential jobs and internships both on and off campus.
+We work with academic departments and major-specific intern coordinators if students are seeking credit for their internship experience.
+Please visit the CDC at the Alumni House or learn more online at www.flagler.edu/careerdevelopment.

 Q: What are the Dining hall/bistro/pod hours?